top of page

 From the comprehensive review carried out in this study, we observed that most of the works done on EEOR processes were not properly detailed and the different experimental procedures adopted makes coherent understanding of the process difficult.

 Furthermore, the challenges and future research directions for EEOR applications have been pinpointed in this study.
-Having unfold the enhanced oil recovery potential of enzyme, a call is thereby made for deeper studies on this emerging method of improving oil production.
+Having unfolded the enhanced oil recovery potential of enzymes, we call for deeper studies on this emerging method of improving oil production.
 This study is relevant to the design and application of EEOR process in both carbonate and sandstone reservoirs.

 Bacteria is many sizes bigger than proteins and nanotubes.